“Your love has given me much joy and comfort...for your kindness has often refreshed the hearts of God’s people.” Philemon 1:7

 During that whirlwind trip in 2006, my team visited a site called Shahabad Dairy Center.
 I did not know then the plans that God would lay on my heart, and the hearts of many at MCC, for Shahabad Dairy.

-In 2018, I returned to my beloved India, in faith and friendship, to assist Jake and Emily Gray with the final aspects of the adoption of their son Ravi.
-While there I was able to introduce the Gray’s to another ‘Ravi’, on fire for God and orchestrating many of GOH’s efforts.
+In 2018, I returned to my beloved land, in faith and friendship, to assist friends with the final aspects of the adoption of their son Ravi.
+While there I was able to introduce them to another ‘Ravi’, on fire for God and orchestrating many of GOH’s efforts.
 We also visited one of their many children’s centers.
 The visit eventually led to MCC’s remarkable support of a 1,000-child Vacation Book School in the heart of Hindu and Muslim slums.

 "While there is still heart-wrenching poverty